AdamPodoxin/Morphology-Etymology-Analyzer/README.md

-# Morphology-Etymology-Analyzer
+# Morphology Etymology Analyzer

-A tool to analyze the morphemes of a word and the etyomology of the morphemes.
+An API to analyze the morphemes of a word and the etyomology of the morphemes.

 [API route](https://morphology-etymology-analyzer.fly.dev/{word})